Connect with others who understand.

 • Numbness or tingling

-Other Causes of Rib Pain
+Unrelated Causes of Rib Pain

 Rib pain can also be unrelated to breast cancer treatment.
-For instance, costochondritis — inflammation in the cartilage that connects the ribs and sternum (breastbone) — may be a result of injury, illness, or intense coughing.
+For instance, costochondritis — inflammation in the cartilage that connects the ribs and sternum — may be a result of injury, illness, or intense coughing.

 Ways To Manage Rib Pain